ubccr/ccrdocs/pages/howto/conda.md

 (base) ccruser@vortex ~ $
 ```

+!!!
+Tip "What's the eval statement for?"
+    From the [conda docs](https://docs.conda.io/projects/conda/en/latest/dev-guide/deep-dives/activation.html#): "The main idea behind initialization is to provide a conda shell function that allows the Python code to interact with the shell context more intimately.
+It also allows a cleaner PATH manipulation and snappier responses in some conda commands."
+On your local machine, you can add the initialization to your environment file but we can't do that on CCR's systems for all the reasons you just saw in the warning above.

 **Step 3:**  Create a custom environment

 Here we create a new environment called `mycustomenv` (you can name it whatever you want) and you'll see it's saved to the directory we specify in our `.condarc` file